Stories from the Great Loop

 Some degree of a learning curve awaits anyone starting the Great Loop.
-Even if you’ve been boating your entire life, the Loop will take you to new places that may require new skills or different ways of doing things.
-If, like me, you haven’t been boating all your life, it may take more work.
-Regardless, a smart Captain is always willing to learn.
+Even if you’ve been boating your entire life, the Loop will take you to new places that may require new or different ways of doing things.

 You’ll boat every type of water: inland, tidal and marsh rivers, canals, waterways, lakes, sounds, bays and ocean.
-You’ll be in fresh water from half way up the Hudson to Mobile Bay but salt water in the Gulf of Mexico, at least 40 miles of the Atlantic and most, but surprisingly not all, of the Gulf, West Florida, Atlantic and New Jersey ICWs.
-You’ll dock at every type of marina, tie up to sometimes crumbling walls and anchor in some beautiful places under all sorts of conditions.
+You’ll be in fresh water from the Erie Canal to Mobile Bay and salt water in the Gulf of Mexico, a bit (or a lot, your choice) of ocean and a lot, but surprisingly not all, of the Gulf, West Florida, Atlantic and New Jersey ICWs.
+You’ll dock at every type of marina, tie up to sometimes crumbling town or canal walls and anchor in many beautiful places under all sorts of conditions.

-You’ll lock through big locks on the Illinois, Mississippi, Ohio, Tennessee or Cumberland and the Ten-Tom Waterway, smaller ones on the Erie Canal and maybe across the Okeechobee.
+You’ll lock through big locks on the Illinois, Mississippi, Ohio, Tennessee (or Cumberland), Tombigbee Rivers and Tenn-Tom Waterway, smaller ones on the Erie Canal and maybe across the Okeechobee.
 You can choose to explore historical ones through the Dismal Swamp in Virginia and the Trent Severn and Rideau in Canada.

 Occasionally, you’ll be out of sight of land.
-At some point you’ll have to work your way through some shallow channel that needs to be dredged and others plenty deep but less than 100 feet wide lined with semi-submerged rocks within spitting distance on parts of the Georgian Bay and North Channel small craft routes.
+At some point you’ll have to work your way through some shallow channel that needs to be dredged and others plenty deep but less than 100 feet wide lined with semi-submerged rocks within spitting distance on parts of the Georgian Bay and North Channel small craft routes in Canada.

-You’ll need to pay attention to long range forecasts, especially if you have some open water ahead, but you’ll mostly enjoy nice weather, usually only having to pay close attention to local thunderstorms and high winds.
+You’ll lay over every now and then due to high wind or local weather.
+You’ll learn to pay attention to long range forecasts especially if you have some open water ahead, but mostly enjoy warm weather and good conditions.
 You may get some chilly evenings if you tarry too long on the Great Lakes or start late on the Tennessee like I did (and deal with duck hunting season: don’t anchor anywhere near duck decoys).
-The temperatures in Canada, just like on the Great Plains, can hit triple digits, though not on the sensible, but strange scale they use.
+The temperatures in Canada, just like on the Great Plains, can hit triple digits, though not on the sensible, but unfamiliar scale they use.